sethgirvan/camply/docs/command_line_usage.md

         matching campsites are found on the first try.
 Defaults to false which only sends the first5.
         [\*\*_example_](#continuously-searching-for-a-campsite)
 -   `--polling-interval`: `POLLING_INTERVAL`
     -   Enables continuous searching.
-How often to wait in between checks (in minutes).
-Defaults to 10, cannot be less than 5.
+How often to wait in between checks (in seconds).
+Defaults to 600.
         [\*\*_example_](#look-for-weekend-campsite-availabilities)
 -   `--yaml-config`
     -   Rather than provide arguments to the command line utility, instead pass a file path to a YAML